Why the Myth of the Miserable Lottery Winner Just Won’t Die

-As of Friday, the Mega Millions jackpot sat at a whopping $1.28 billion, the third largest in American history.
-Late Friday night, officials announced the winning numbers—13-36-45-57-67, with a Mega Ball of 14—and on Saturday morning, said that one jackpot-winning ticket had been sold, in Illinois.
+On Friday night, Mega Millions held a drawing for a whopping $1.28 billion jackpot, the third largest in American history.
+Late in the evening, officials announced the winning numbers—13-36-45-57-67, with a Mega Ball of 14—and on Saturday morning, said that one jackpot-winning ticket had been sold, in Illinois.

 One in eight American adults play the lottery at least once a week, and almost half buy at least one ticket a year.
 Unfortunately, even if you bought your annual ticket sometime in the last few days, that winner is probably not going to be you—unless you happen to be that lucky Illinoisan.
 Maybe that’s okay, you tell yourself.
 Don’t lottery winners end up broke and miserable?
 It would be great to be rich, but I don’t need $1.1 billion.